crnguyen/Recipe-Rec/README.md

 Site concept: A way to stay connected through food.
 Search, save, and comment on recipes.

-* User needs to be able to login to access recipes and add comments
+* User needs to be able to login to access recipes, and add comments and favorites.
-* User needs to be able to navigate between homepage, favorited recipes, and recipes page
+* User needs to be able to navigate between homepage, favorited recipes, and recipes page.
-* User needs to be able to have the option to add to/delete from their favorites
+* User needs to be able to have the option to add to/delete from their favorites.
-* User needs to be able to comment on the recipes that they find, and view other people's comments
+* User needs to be able to comment on the recipes that they find, and view other people's comments.
+* User need to have a profile page where they can edit account information.

 ## Features